 The Robert T. Matsui Annual Writing Competition was established by the Asian Pacific American Bar Association Educational Fund (AEF) in 2005 to honor the late Congressman Robert T. Matsui and his many accomplishments.

-A graduate of the University of California at Berkeley and the Hastings College of the Law, Congressman Matsui was first elected to the United States Congress in 1978 from Sacramento, California.
-He won re-election to Congress 13 times.
-Congressman Matsui was a strong supporter of AEF, serving as the keynote speaker for the Annual Benefit Dinner in 1997 and again in 2003.
+A graduate of the University of California at Berkeley and the Hastings College of Law, Congressman Matsui was first elected to the United States Congress in 1978 from Sacramento, California.
+He won re-election thirteen times.
+He was also a strong supporter of AEF, serving as the keynote speaker for its Annual Benefit Dinner in 1997 and again in 2003.

 Through this writing competition, AEF seeks to encourage legal scholarship on issues of importance to the Asian Pacific American community.
 The Competition is open to all law students in the United States.
 The winner of the 2016 Competition will receive an award of $1,500, and the winning entry will be published by the UCLA Asian Pacific American Law Journal, subject to the Journal’s standard editing process and copyright policy.

 Submissions for the 2016 Competition must be received by June 1, 2016, and the winner will be announced on or about August 15, 2016.

 Christopher Chou, Land Use and the Chinatown Problem (2013)